harmony-one/harmonyj/README.md

 HarmonyJ reads the below listed user specified properties from `{user.home}/hmy-config.properties` file.
 * `node` Harmony URL to connect to
-* `keystore.dir` The keystore directory name.
-This directory will be created user `user.home`
+* `keystore.dir` The keystore directory path.
+This should be absolute path.
 * `accounts.dir` The accounts directory alias where the accounts and key files are stored.
-This directory will be under `user.home`
 * `passphrase` The default passphrase to use

 An example hmy-config.properties file looks like:

 ```
 node=http://localhost:9500/
-keystore.dir=.hmy_java
+keystore.dir=/Users/john/kestore.local
 accounts.dir=accounts-keys
 passphrase=harmony-one
 ```